ahgroup/DSAIDE/auxiliary/docsfordevelopers/notes-and-to-do.md

 * Add/cite/connect to Ottar's book and package: https://github.com/objornstad/epimdr
 * Hashtags on twitter when promoting DSAIDE app: #rstats, #dynamicalsystems #infectiousdisease #epidemiology #EpiTwitter
 * Contribute code to Epirecipes? http://epirecip.es/

+## Thoughts on consistent DSAIDE model notation:

+* Main textbooks are V&W, K&R, Bjornstadt.
+Follow them.
+* We don't want to use greek labels.
+* VW and KR use b_ij to mean transmission to i from j
+* KR and BS use gamma for recovery rate
+* Natural mortality is mu in KR and BS and m in VW
+* VW use b for birth rate, KR use nu
+* KR use sigma for latent rate, VW use f

+Our notation:
+n for birth rate
+m for mortality
+b for transmission
+b_ij for transmission TO i FROM j g_i for transition rate out of a compartment w for waning immmunity